mendix/docs/content/en/docs/developerportal/project-management/epics/board.md

 * **Create Story** – Clicking this enables you to create a new story.
 * **Create Epic**  – Clicking this enables you to create a new epic.

-* Search box – You can search stories based on story title, tags, epic name, assignee (and unassigned stories), and story ID.
+* Search box – You can search stories based on story title, tags, epic name, assignee (including unassigned stories), and story ID.

 ## 2 Swimlanes